DataDog/documentation/content/en/real_user_monitoring/browser/monitoring_vitals_performance.md

 RUM Vitals helps you find the true root cause of browser performance issues based on real user traffic.
 You can troubleshoot browser metrics, including the [Core Web Vitals][1] (CWV), [Loading Time][2] (Datadog's custom metric that evaluates how long it takes for a page to fully load from the user's perspective), and more.
 Determine what caused a slow page, with all the relevant information in one place.

+## Prerequisites

-To get the most out of this feature, we recommend that you use:
+To get the most out of this feature, Datadog recommends that you use:

-- SDK version 5.4.0 or newer
+- RUM Browser SDK version 5.4.0 or newer
 - Session Replay for at least some sessions

 ## Select a vital

 Navigate to the [Vitals page][3], or click the "Vitals" tab under the [**Digital Experience > Performance Monitoring**][4] page.

-{{< img src="real_user_monitoring/browser/vitals_performance/vital-ways-to-see-results-1.png" alt="You can check vitals for the top most visited pages or specific pages." style="width:100%;" >}}
+{{< img src="real_user_monitoring/browser/vitals_performance/vitals-page-selectors.png" alt="You can check vitals for the top most visited pages or specific pages." style="width:100%;" >}}

 From this view, you have two ways of selecting the page and vital that you can review and optimize: